-The knitwear industry is a very complex and varied industry, especially when you take into account the difficulties that can be faced creating sustainable and ethical knitwear products.
-We decided to put together this masterclass to help shine a lot on some of the difficulties faced when producing responsible knitwear, and the various ways in which you can overcome this.
+The knitwear industry is very complex and varied, especially when you take into account the difficulties that can be faced creating sustainable and ethical knitwear products.
+In this Masterclass, we shine a light on some of the challenges faced when producing responsible knitwear, and the various ways in which you can overcome this.

-We've structured this Masterclass to first outline the basic principles of Knitwear, including what can be defined as knitwear, and how it is made.
-We then look at a glossary of knitwear, including a range of knitwear-specific terms that will help you make sense of the various aspects of knitwear.
-The masterclass then includes an overview of our sustainable knitwear design panel discussion, then moving onto technology and knitwear, and our conversation with Hall Watts and Kirsty Emery from revolutionary fashion technology business Unmade.
+We've structured this Masterclass first to outline the basic principles of knitwear, including what can be defined as knitwear, and how it is made.
+We then look at a glossary of knitwear, including a range of knitwear-specific terms that will help you make sense of the various aspects of this sector.
+The masterclass then includes a sustainable knitwear design panel discussion, moving onto how technology and knitwear work together from our conversation with Hall Watts and Kirsty Emery of revolutionary fashion technology business Unmade.

 Changing the Knitwear Industry: In Conversation with Hall Wattswith Hall Watts

 Hall Watts is CEO and Co-Founder of Unmade, the revolutionary, award-winning fashion technology business.
 Launched in 2013, Unmade enable customizable design through industrial manufacturing.
 They give fashion brands the power to customise their products and to never have to deal with unsold stock again.

 Using Knitwear Technology to Reduce Wastagewith Kirsty Emery

 Kirsty Emery is one of the co-founders of the revolutionary, award-winning fashion technology business, Unmade.
 Launched in 2013, Unmade was born out of frustration at the fashion industry’s stagnant approach to mass-consumption.
 Today, they create bespoke, personalised knitwear, on-demand, on an industrial scale.
 With an ever-growing team and research lab based at Somerset House, they are leaders in sustainable fashion technology.